Particular/docs.particular.net/samples/databus/redis/sample.md

 snippet: claim-check

 Each endpoint is configured to use the Redis claim check.
-The conventions are updated to tell NServiceBus which properties should have the claim check applied.
+The conventions are updated to configure NServiceBus to understand which properties should have the claim check applied.

 snippet: configure-claim-check